 "When I was a kid, I thought there were going to be giant robots in the future.
 But no matter how long I waited, people were only able to make small robots, like Asimo.
 Eventually, I thought ‘I can’t wait anymore,’ and set out to make one myself."
 Kogoro Kurata is the designer and blacksmith behind the gargantuan 4-ton mech standing in front of me.
 Named after its creator, Kuratas is the product of nearly three years of forging, hammering, and coding.
-The robot’s expressionless face atop its 13-foot frame towered over the crowd.
-I pictured its diesel-powered hydraulic arms ripping apart the building’s steel girders.
+The robot’s expressionless face towers over the crowd atop its 13-foot frame.
+I picture its diesel-powered hydraulic arms ripping apart the building’s steel girders.

 Steel is Kurata’s specialty, both for his day job as a blacksmith, and for his "hobby."
 Inspired by the plastic models from a 1980s anime series called Votoms, he initially got noticed for building a life-sized steel model of one of the program’s Armored Troopers.
 His next project was a natural extension.
 "I made Kuratas wondering ‘what would it be like if this thing actually moved?’"